make-all/tuya-local/ACKNOWLEDGEMENTS.md

 ^ [cherokee13](https://github.com/cherokee13) for assisting with support for Eruiklink curtain motors.
 - [Szenky](https://github.com/Szensky) for assisting with support for Moes WS-Y-EUC curtain switches.
 - [Aironside](https://github.com/Aironside) for assisting with support for WF-WS02 RJ dual switches.
+- [phatrickk](https://github.com/phatrickk) for assisting with support for Camnsmart E27 cameras.